Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

     - Started working on the pdf testbench, imported files from the project brief
     - Added comments to the ALU.sv module

+## 06/12/2024
+    - Had to work on some admin tasks (updating the README, merging branches)
+    - Worked on the plotting the pdf script in Python

 # Work by section

 ## Lab 4